-To date, two penthouses are still undergoing renovations and remodeling, while the third unit's renovation has been recently completed.
-We intend to hold the remaining two units for investment purposes and will consider renting or selling the units in accordance with our business considerations and market conditions.
+To date, one penthouse is still undergoing renovations and remodeling, while the other two unit's renovation has been recently completed.
+We intend to hold the remaining units for investment purposes and will consider renting or selling the units in accordance with our business considerations and market conditions.